 Question: You specialize in panoramic scenes and large canvases.
 Why did you choose to paint with that twist?

 April: It just really evolved after grad school.
 It worked for me because I wanted to put the viewer into that particular setting and scene and actually feel like they were there.
 By working on a large scale, I believe it becomes easier to visually move inside my paintings, perceiving the image not through thought but through feeling.

-Question: April you were recently at the Las Olas Art Fair in Fort Lauderdale, and you display your art at other festivals across southeast Florida throughout the year.
+Question: April you regularly display your art at the Las Olas Art Fair in Fort Lauderdale, and at other festivals across southeast Florida.
 How do you prepare?

 April: It takes a lot of work to get ready for an art festival such as the one in Fort Lauderdale.
 I not only prepare all my reproductions, but I have also debuted a lot of my original new pieces at art festivals.
 In fact, nearly every year I have showcased a new original painting at the Las Olas Art Fair.
 It is a lot of work, but it is very rewarding.

 Question: What do you get out of going to art festivals?
 Are they like a big painting party?

 April: I think the best part of an art festival is you get to connect to people who view your art.
 You get exposed to thousands of people on a weekend in Fort Lauderdale or other great cities in southeast Florida.
 An you get immediate feedback.
 Even the negative can be helpful.
 It helps shape what you do.
 The best compliment is people saying your art makes them happy.

 Question: Who has been the biggest influence in regards to your work?